Custom Roman Shades

 Gotcha Covered offers free, in-person consultations with our expert design consultants.
 We’ll come to you to take a look at your unique space, determine your needs, and get to know your personal tastes.
-Once we’ve learned all these things, we’ll work directly with you to find the window treatment that meets your needs and your budget.
+Once we’ve learned all these things, we’ll work directly with you to find the perfect window treatment that meets your needs and your budget.

 Check out these blog posts and articles for more tips and tricks about roman shades, design, and more: